Rebuilding Your Brand Identity

 5. Test Concepts

-Develop Mockups: Create updated versions of key materials like website designs, business cards, and social media graphics.
+Develop Mockups: Create mockups of key materials like website, business cards, and social media graphics.

-Gather feedback: Share initial ideas with internal teams or focus groups to gather input on the direction.
+Gather feedback: Share initial ideas with focus groups to gather input.

 6. Update Brand Touchpoints

-Website and Social Media: Refresh your digital presence, including your website, social media profiles, and online ads.
+Website and Social Media: Refresh your digital presence, including your website, social media, and ads.

 Marketing Materials: Update brochures, business cards, email templates, and packaging.